bengtfredh/pinebook-pro-fedora-installer/README.md

 There is no reason why this script should not work with other editions of Fedora.
 Just give url as maramater when script run.
 Script is tested with Fedora Workstation and Minimal.

-## To create image you later can dd to mmc/emmc/nvme
+## To create image:
-Prepare an image by running following:
+To create image you later can dd to mmc/emmc/nvme Prepare an image by running following:
 ```
 fallocate -l 10GiB myimage.img